kianniek/DirectX-12-Engine/README.md

 </ul>

 <h2>Conclusion</h2>
-<p>Completing a DirectX 12 rendering engine will yield substantial technical experience with graphics programming, memory management, and low-level systems operations.
-This project will offer insight into the intricacies of GPU operations and foster skills that are directly applicable to a range of high-performance computing applications.
-The expected outcome includes a functional rendering engine and a deeper, practically-informed understanding of modern graphics API design and implementation.</p>
+<p>Completing a DirectX 12 rendering engine will yield technical experience with graphics programming, memory management, and low-level systems operations.
+With this project I want to gain insight into the intricacies of GPU operations and foster skills that are directly applicable to a range of high-performance computing applications.
+The expected outcome includes a functional rendering engine and a deeper, practically informed understanding of modern graphics API design and implementation.</p>